I wrote an article for Mother’s Day of 2021, and have tweaked it slightly for this Mother’s Day in case you didn’t read it last time.

 Born in Montreal, she is back in Canada and based in Toronto.
 She still has not mastered the spam fritter but loves to cook – and especially baking cakes – in her Kensington Market kitchen.

-I want to also send a Happy Mother’s Day shout out to my sister, Ruthie who became a mother just over a year ago to little Simone who has given our family a shining light of hope during this pandemic.
+I want to also send a Happy Mother’s Day shout out to my sister, Ruthie who became a mother just over two years ago to little Simone who has given our family a shining light of hope during this pandemic.

-And lastly, here is a photo of me and mum at the London Zoo when I was 1½ being spooked by an elephant with boundary issues:
+And lastly, here is a photo of me and mum at the London Zoo when I was the same age as Simone in the photo above being spooked by an elephant with boundary issues:

 Thanks mum for being an incredible role model and inspiration.
 You are one kick-ass woman and I’m proud to call you my mother.